coleifer/peewee/docs/peewee/api.rst

         Basic support for SQL window functions.

-        :param list partition_by: List of :py:class:`Node` instances to partition by.
+        :param Node partition_by: :py:class:`Node` instance to partition by.
         :param list order_by: List of :py:class:`Node` instances to use for ordering.

         Examples: